 High interest yield on large client balances

-A large portion of Ameritrade's interesting earning client assets are allocated to money market accounts.
-Ameritrade has more than $60 billion worth of balances in money market accounts on which it earns a net interest yield of about 1.4%.
-Furthermore, Ameritrade has $15 billion of interest earning assets on which it earns a net interest yield of about 3.0%.
+A large portion of Ameritrade's interest earning client assets are allocated to money market accounts.
+Ameritrade has more than $70 billion worth of balances in money market accounts on which it currently earns a net interest yield of about 1.10%.
+Furthermore, Ameritrade has $19 billion of interest earning assets on which it earns a net interest yield of over 3%.

-With 5.8 million brokerage accounts, Ameritrade is one of the leading online brokerage firms.
-We estimate that Ameritrade earns on average $12.26 per trade.
-This average trading commission figure has declined in recent years and we expect the decline to continue as online brokerages compete to attract new clients with lower trading commissions.
+With almost 6 million brokerage accounts, Ameritrade is one of the leading online brokerage firms.
+We estimate that Ameritrade earns on average about $12.60 per trade.
+This average trading commission figure declined in the recession years to $12.07 in 2011, but has picked up since.

 Money market accounts becoming a key source of value

-Ameritrade's money market account balances have grown from under $10 billion in 2006 to more than $60 billion in 2012.
+Ameritrade's money market account balances have grown from under $10 billion in 2006 to almost $75 billion in 2014.
 As a result, Ameritrade is earning significantly more in fees from money market accounts than it did in the past.
 We expect this trend to continue, resulting in a large part of Ameritrade's value coming from money market accounts.

 How Does Trefis Modelling Work?